GeoscienceAustralia/dea-conflux/README.md

 - a summarise function.

 The transform is run to produce rasters to summarise and should contain operations like masking and band index calculation.
 The summarise function aggregates a dataset into a number of measurements that summarise a polygon, i.e. the outputs of the drill.

+## Pre-commit setup

+	❯ pip install pre-commit
+	❯ pre-commit install

+Your code will now be formatted and validated before each commit by running `pre-commit run -a`